 6. Calendar Notification

 CRM for insurance agents can be configured to notify them about upcoming meetings, events, and essential tasks.
-Users can schedule meetings or calls and set automated reminders and notifications concerning upcoming events or tasks.
+It allows users to schedule meetings or calls and set automated reminders and notifications concerning upcoming events or tasks.
+The integration with Google Calendar and Outlook ensures seamless scheduling, reducing missed follow-ups and improving customer relationship management.
+AI-powered scheduling assistants suggest the best time slots based on past interactions and client availability.

 7. Lead Assignment